 Read more about categories of personal data here (Norwegian web page).

 NMBU students and researchers have to make use of Nettskjema to collect research data with sensitive personal data or research data in particular categories Nettskjema may be used as a questionnaire, regitrations and multiple choice tasks, and may handle large quantities of data, and data from mobile apps.
 Read more about Nettskjema here.

 Research data affected by the Health Research Act, Biotechnology Law, the Filing Sytems Act, the Personal Data Act (GDPR), reputed as sensitive data and requires specific handling.
-The Law requires all such data to be managed and stored in a secure and secure manner.

-(in Norwegian only)
+(web pages in Norwegian only)

 Ressursnettside for personvern (sikresiden.no)